-Once you got the 3D structure of the protein then you can actually do the quality assessment right you can do the quality assessment with the help of the three programs you can do the Ramchandran plot you can do the Pro-check and you can also do the Erato plot.
-So if you do all these kind of thing it is actually going to tell you whether the 3D structure what you have solved by fitting the protein sequence into the electron density map is correct or not.
-If you get the R factor which is called as the error factor which is approximately around 20 then you are going to say that the protein what you have solved or the protein structure what you have solved using the X-ray crystallography is very good.
-If you want to read more about since this course is not about the X-ray crystallography you will find a very good that kind of course on in the books or as well as you can actually get a lot of good resources if you are interested to understand each and every detail about the X-ray crystallography you can actually be able to even go through with this particular article and that actually will give you the very good idea about the X-ray crystallography as well as the NMR spectroscopy.
-Same to this NMR spectroscopy also has the different types of steps where you are first going to use the protein you are going to first the first step is you are going to purify the protein and you know that the normal protein what we are going to get from the bacteria is not going to be labeled not going to be NMR sensitive because it is so first thing is you are actually label with sensitive nuclei's. going to the protein the NMR
+So, if you do all these kinds of thing, it is actually going to tell you whether the 3-D structure what you have solved by fitting the protein sequence into the electron density map is correct or not, if you get the R factor, which is called as the error factor, which is approximately around 20.
+Then you are going to say that the protein what you have solved, or the protein structure, what you have solved using the X-ray crystallography is very good.

+If you want to read more about, since this course is not about the X-ray crystallography, you will find a very good that kind of course, on in when in the books or SLS, you can actually get lot of good resources if you are interested to understand each and every detail about the X-ray crystallography.
+You can actually be able to even go through with this particular article and that actually will give you the very good idea about the X-ray crystallography as well as the NMR spectroscopy.

+Same to this NMR spectroscopy also has the different type of steps, where you are first going to use the protein, you are going to first.
+The first step is you are going to purify the protein.
+And that the normal protein but we are going to get from the bacteria is not going to be labelled, not going to be NMR sensitive because it is so, so, first thing is you are actually going to label the protein with the NMR sensitive nuclei's.

-For example, you can use the N14 nitrogen you can use the carbon 14 carbon 14 and you can also use the hydrogen like the deuterium and so on and because of that the purified protein what you are going to produce is going to be NMR sensitive and then you are actually going to collect the NMR data and once you are going to collect the NMR data and you are going to analyze that data it is actually going to give you the protein structures and that protein structure is actually going to be called as the average structure.
-So this protein structure is called as average structure because the NMR is actually going to be performed in the liquid.
-So you can imagine that if I have a protein into the test tube, so this protein actually is freely moving and its domain and all other kind of structures are also moving because of that it is actually going to give me the average structures.
-Apart from that you can also have the non experimental methods such as you can also do the homology modeling.
-So this is a useful and a fast structural solution method where the sequence similarity between the template and the target enzyme is used to model the 3D structure of the target enzyme.
+For example, you can use the N14 Nitrogen's, you can use the Carbon 14.
+And you can also use the hydrogen like the deuterium and so on.
+And because of that the purified protein what you are going to produce is going to be NMR sensitive, and then you are actually going to collect the NMR data, and once you are going to collect the NMR data, and you are going to analyse that data it is actually going to give you the protein structures.

+And that protein structure is actually going to be called as the average structure.
+So, this protein structure is called as average structure, because the NMR is actually going to be performed in the liquid.
+So, you can imagine that if I have a protein into the test tube, so this protein actually is freely moving, and its domain and all other kinds of structures are also moving, because of that it is actually going to give me the average structures.

+Apart from that, you can also have the non-experimental matters, such as you can also do the homology modeling.
+So, this is a useful in a fast-structural solution method where the sequence similarity between the template and the target enzyme is used to model that 3-D structure of the target enzyme.